krishraghuram/flaskapp/Notes.md

 	* All have flask extensions
 	* MongoAlchemy is no longer maintained
 	* Among the other three, do not know which one is better
-	* So, based on our choice of Authentication Framework, we are going with MongoEngine.
+	* So, based on some minimal study, we are going with MongoEngine.

 2) The Authentication Framework
 	* There are two extensions  Flask-Login and Flask-User